patrickweng7/vip/Steven-Anthony-Leone-Notebook---Part-2.md

 * * AUC for EMADE was .26380
 * * Pareto Front for gen 20 had 314 valid individuals
 * * Number of valid individuals increased with generations
+* * Had more diverse individuals with MOGP
+* * EMADE worked well with large primitive sets for them

 ## Week 9, Oct 18th